Caring for Dentures

 Will My Dentures Need to Be Replaced?

-Over time, dentures will need to be relined, rebased, or remade due to normal wear, natural age-related changes to the face, jaw bones, and gums, or if the dentures become loose.
+Over time, dentures will need to be relined, rebased, or remade due to normal wear and natural age-related changes to the face, jaw bones, and gums or if the dentures become loose.
 To reline or rebase a denture, the dentist or prosthodontist refits the denture base or makes a new denture base and reuses the existing teeth.
-Generally, complete dentures should be used for five to seven years before a replacement is necessary.
+Generally, complete dentures should be used for 5 to 7 years before a replacement is necessary.

 How Should I Care for My Mouth and Gums if I Have Dentures?

-Even with full dentures, it is important to brush your gums, tongue, and palate with a soft-bristled brush every morning before putting in dentures.
+Even with full dentures, it is important to brush your gums, tongue, and palate with a soft-bristled brush every morning before putting the dentures in.
 This removes plaque and stimulates circulation in the mouth.
 Pay special attention to cleaning teeth that fit under the denture's metal clasps.
 Plaque that becomes trapped under the clasps will increase the risk of tooth decay.
 If you wear a partial denture, be sure to remove it before brushing natural teeth.
-Clean, rest, and massage the gums regularly.
+Clean, rest, and massage your gums regularly.
 Rinsing your mouth daily with lukewarm salt water will help clean the gums.
-Eat a balanced diet so that proper nutrition and a healthy mouth can be maintained.
+Eat a balanced diet to maintain proper nutrition and a healthy mouth.

 How Often Should I See the Dentist if I Have Dentures?

 If you have dentures, your dentist or prosthodontist will advise you about how often to visit, but every six months should be the norm.
-Regular dental visits are important so that dentures and the mouth can be examined for proper denture fit, to look for signs of oral diseases including cancer, and to have teeth professionally cleaned.
+Regular dental visits are important so that your dentures and your mouth can be examined to ensure proper denture fit, to look for signs of oral diseases including cancer, and to have teeth professionally cleaned.